 Inclusion within Totley Primary:

 All children are carefully tracked to ensure that they make sufficient progress for their age and capability.
 We meet on a termly basis to discuss the children and this is an opportunity to highlight any difficulties that any child is having that may be impacting on their academic or social development.
 Where issues are identified, an action plan between the school and the parent/carer is created and the class teacher is given advice on how best to support the development of the child.
 This is reviewed after a six week period.
 If at this point the child is still not progressing, we seek advice from external support services and the child will move to school action.
-Once the assessments have been completed and support has been received from the outside agencies, the child will then move to School Action Plus.
+Once the assessments have been completed and support has been received from the outside agencies, the child will be placed on our SEND register.
 This means that they will now have an individual educational plan (IEP), which will have guidelines on how to meet the child’s needs within school.
-This may be achieved through the use of interventions and adapted timetable if necessary.
-The progress of children on School Action Plus is monitored on a half termly basis with a hope that the intervention will have a positive impact and children will move down to school action.
-For children that have more acute needs, the school would apply for an Educational Health Plan and would receive more support from outside agencies.
-When identifying the needs of our SEN learners, we aim to ensure that the child has an input into the support they receive and that they can see the impact of our interventions.
+This may be achieved through the use of addition support and an adapted timetable if necessary.
+The progress of children on the SEND register is monitored at 4 points throughout the year, with the aim that the additional support will have a positive impact.
+For children that have more acute needs, the school could apply for an Educational Health Care Plan and would receive more support from outside agencies, if appropriate.
+When identifying the needs of our SEND learners, we aim to ensure that the child and parents/carers have an input into the support they receive and that they can see the impact of any extra support given.

 What the school can offer:

 Our school offers a nurturing ethos in which all children are appropriately challenged in order to reach their true potential.
 We strive to ensure that our children are happy and able to enjoy a wide curriculum which includes both social and academic learning, as well as promoting learning in the outdoor environment.
-The school setting is on one level and is wheelchair accessible throughout.
 We also have disabled facilities within the school.

 Our school has expertise in dealing with children with social and emotional difficulties.
 This includes staffing expertise and strategies to ensure that we offer a curriculum which is achievable and personalised according to particular need.